rust-bio/rust-htslib/README.md

 rust-htslib = { version = "*", default-features = false }
 ```

+By default `rust-htslib` uses `bindgen` to generate bindings to htslib.
+This can slow down the build substantially.
+Disabling the `bindgen` feature will
+cause `hts-sys` to use a prebuilt binding.rs file for your architecture.
+Note
+Windows is not currently supported & this approach is experimental -- please
+exercise caution.

 `rust-htslib` also has optional support for `serde`, to allow (de)serialization of `bam::Record` via any serde-supported format:

 ```toml